vedph/cadmus_biblioapi/Readme.md

 This project is an example of such an additional API service, provided for those parts requiring to reference a shared bibliographic repository.
 As such, its database and API interface are designed to provide just the level of functionality typically required by Cadmus part editors.

+### Schema

 The bibliographic database here is a MySql database with a very simple schema, centered around the concept of work.
 Apart from its title and details, the work is connected to these other data:

-- a single _type_, drawn from an editable list (e.g. book, paper, web page, audio recording, TV show...);
+- a single _work type_, drawn from an editable list (e.g. book, paper, web page, audio recording, TV show...);
-- any number of _authors_;
-- any number of _contributors_ (when the work is included in a container like e.g. a book collecting papers, and edited by one or more editors);
+- any number of _authors_, with different roles (authors proper have a default role of null; other may be translators, organizations, etc.);
 - any number of _keywords_.

-We thus have tables for types, works, keywords, authors, and the links between authors and works, in two different roles (authors and contributors).
+Also, works can be contained in a _container_ (e.g. journal, proceedings, books of articles, etc.), with a schema very similar to that of works.

 (Paste the following code in the box at [PlantUml website](https://plantuml.com/) if you cannot see it):